jgarciatorralba/Sass-Instagram-clone/README.md

 This repository contains the files and folders detailed below:

-- **_index.php_**: main entrance point to the project, containing a description of the steps followed to complete the exercise with some classes used to run some tests on them.

-- **_assets_**: folder used to store the stylesheets needed during the realization of the project, including:
+- **_assets_**: folder used to store different elements needed during the realization of the project organized in sub-folders, including:

 - **_css_**: here it is stored the compiled version of the respective _.sass_ files.

+- **_img_**: images related with the design of both the login and the home views.

 - **_sass_**: stylesheets used during the completion of the exercise.
 After its compilation with the command _sass --watch "origin .sass file":"destination .css file"_, a usable version is created with the corresponding styles and the extension _.css_, which is renderable by the browser and referenced in the html files.

+- **_home.html_**: home view of the webpage, consisting on a navigation bar and a main section where people's posts are displayed.

+- **_login.html_**: login view of the webpage, consisting on some content arranged in two columns and a footer.

 ---